-Master of Divinity (MDiv)
+Master of Divinity

-The Master of Divinity (MDiv) Degree is a three-year program enabling students to develop their ministerial leadership identity and skills.
-To provide guidance in this endeavor, the Faculty has identified six broad objectives for students pursuing the MDiv degree and has refined these objectives in specific required courses and the stated course objectives for each.
-Achieving these degree and course objectives is also designed to set students on a trajectory of life-long personal, spiritual, and professional growth in the arenas detailed in the Essential Leadership Characteristics identified by the Faculty.
+The Master of Divinity (MDiv) degree is a three-year, 90 credit-hour program enabling students to develop their ministerial leadership identity and skills.
+To provide guidance in this endeavor, the faculty has identified six broad objectives for students pursuing the MDiv degree and has refined these objectives in specific required courses and the stated course objectives for each.
+Achieving these degree and course objectives is also designed to set students on a trajectory of lifelong personal, spiritual, and professional growth in the arenas detailed in the Essential Leadership Characteristics identified by the faculty.

-This degree is offered at all campuses.
-See below for list of concentrations offered.
+The Master of Divinity is offered at all campuses.
+See below for a list of concentrations offered.